vassildi7/XRL2FC/README.md

 ---

 ## Aknowledgements
-Developed as part of the work described in the paper "XRL2FC: Cyber-Resilient Load Frequency Control of Interconnected Power Systems Using Explainable Reinforcement Learning"
+Developed as part of the work described in the paper "XRL2FC: Explainable and Cyber-Resilient Reinforcement Learning for Load Frequency Control"